Who is OAC Collections?

 Your Rights When Dealing with OAC Collections

-- It is a violation of federal law for OAC Collection Specialists to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for OAC Collection Specialists to report inaccurate or incomplete information about you.

 - OAC Collections may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- OAC Collections must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- OAC Collections must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing OAC collections accounts.
-They have over 28 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing OAC collections accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.